-5.1.3.2.4.
-Transport Indicator
+5.1.3.2.4 Transport Indicator

-This field provides the security agents a means of indicating what transport method will be used to exchange the indicated Security Information Exchange Protocol for this security service.
+This field provides the security agents a means of indicating what transport method will be used to perform the indicated security information exchange protocol for this security service.
 The format of this field is indicated below.

+Bits

-8 8 7 6 5 4 3 2 1 Transp ort Ind.
+8 8 7 6 5 4 3 2 1

+Transp ort Ind.
 5.3